MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 All data accessed by this toolbox comes from the Allen Brain Observatory © 2016 Allen Institute for Brain Science.
 Allen Brain Observatory.
 Available from: http://observatory.brain-map.org/visualcoding

 This engineering work was supported by the Foundation of Psychocultural Research and Sherman Fairchild Award at Hampshire College.
-We are also grateful to Mathworks for their advice.
+We are also grateful to MathWorks for their advice.